kshardha/cicdnewman/README.md

 * First fork the exisiting github repo into your own account and check out the forked repo to your local dev environment.
 * Create an S3 bucket to contain resources related to this project.
 I created a bucket called postman-newman as you will see in subsequent instructions and screen shots.
 You will need to create your own and reference it appropriatley.
-* Using our command line navigate to directory (01api) containing the source code for our api and yaml template used to package and deploy our api.
+* Using your command line navigate to directory (01api) containing the source code for our api and yaml template used to package and deploy our api.
 * From there you will execute the following commands to deploy the api.
   * NOTE: rememeber to specify your own region and s3 bucket.